 Preparation: one prior LGBTQ Studies course.
 Service-learning course that offers opportunity for students to work in lesbian, gay, bisexual, and transgender-related community organizations, to reflect on political and theoretical issues involved in such work and such organizations, and to draw ideas from various courses they have already taken and test them in settings outside UCLA.

 ***PTE required for enrollment.
+Priority consideration will be given to graduating seniors.
 Please contact the LGBTQ Studies Student Affairs Officer for assistance***

 LGBT Institutions and OrganizationsInstructor: Michael Fleming